chao-hsiao/FinalProjectAI/README.md

 [click me to get our LLM model](https://drive.google.com/file/d/1INZNM3fpzg6O4s2aF7M3XMYbg3xV3DMh/view?usp=sharing)

-The model will be available on the GitHub repo after 4 days.
+The model will be available on the GitHub repo after 4 days, due to bandwidth restriction of Git LFS Data.
 (Today is 20240611, 2325)

 After downloading, move the model into ``` cd <repository_directory> ``` that you are going to clone.